josefrancois/mdft_database_tool/README.md

 Here, the database option is mandatory.
 This step creates a folder with all the needed plots (in png format) taking into account the parameters indicated in `database_definition.json`.

 The help of the commands and all their possible options are available using the **`-h`** option.

+## solutein_to_json.py
+This script enables formatting data from a solute.in file into JSON format.
+These data can be added to a database in JSON format.\
+It also can be used on several solute.in files.
+To do so, the user just needs to put every solute.in files which has to be transformed into a folder and then use the indicated command at the end of solutein_to_json.py showed as a commentary.